Welcome to another edition of the BloggersPassion interview series. This time, we’ve around Fabrizio Van Marciano from Magnet4Blogging.

 Thrive Themes Membership – I was one of the early users of Thrive Themes product, and when I discovered their conversion tools like Thrive Content Builder (now Thrive Architect), Thrive Leads, and Thrive Headline Optimizer, it became clear to me that I needed to become a member and use all of their tools to help grow my online business.
 I have been a Thrive Themes member for over 4 years.

-CoSchedule App – I started to use CoSchedule back in June of last year (2018), and since then I’ve been able to claim back so much of my time.
+CoSchedule App – I started to use CoSchedule back in June 2018, and since then I’ve been able to claim back so much of my time.
 I’m using that time to focus on growing my blogging business and providing a better service to my audience and customers.

 I that CoSchedule is not for everyone, and it’s pretty expensive, to say the least, but after using it for over six months myself, I couldn’t go back to the way things were with my marketing and content schedule being all over the place.